The Last Time I Committed Suicide: Production

+Filming occurred in Ogden, Utah and Los Angeles, California.
+It was the directorial debut of New Zealand-born American filmmaker Stephen Kay, whose prior credits included small acting roles on television.

 In a June 1997 interview with E!, Keanu Reeves recalled "I knew Stephen.
 He had written this script about Neal Cassady.
 I told him I dug it.
 'I dug it, brother'—one of the most fun things about the piece was calling everybody 'brother.'
 I love that fraternity.
 'Hey, brother.'
 'Hey, brother, man.'—and a couple of months down the road, Stephen asked if I was interested in playing Harry."
 He also revealed he was a fan of Cassady and other Beat writers as a teenager, reflecting that "To me, these writers represented the epic language they used invoking the Greek and Roman gods.
 That Bacchus and Dionysian aspect resonated with me, and I used that to try and read my life and break out of myself, search for new sensations--living the moment, staying up late, traveling, experiencing."

 To better suit the role of Harry, Reeves allowed his weight to balloon out to 200 pounds.
 However, he had already gained a substantial amount of weight prior to accepting the role; this was due to a back injury he sustained in a game of hockey during the lead up to the filming of 1996's Chain Reaction.
-Reeves appeared at his normal weight in Feeling Minnesota—released in September 1996 between Chain Reaction (August 1996) and The Last Time I Committed Suicide (June 1997)—since it was filmed prior to Chain Reaction and the hockey injury.
+Reeves appeared at his normal weight in Feeling Minnesota—released in September 1996 between Chain Reaction (August 1996) and The Last Time I Committed Suicide (1997)—since it was filmed prior to Chain Reaction and the hockey injury.

+Music

+The score was handled by composer Tyler Bates, who later collaborated with Reeves on the John Wick franchise.
+On July 29, 1997, a soundtrack album was released by jazz label Blue Note Records.
+It included the licensed jazz songs used throughout, as well as some of the original music created for the film.